MicrosoftEdge/WebView2Feedback/specs/CDPSessionIdSupport.md

 # Conceptual pages (How To)

+To use the sessionId support, you must attach to targets with with `flatten` set as `true` when calling `Target.attachToTarget` or `Target.setAutoAttach`.

-To interact with different targets on the page, call DevToolsProtocol method `Target.setAutoAttach` with `flatten` set as `true`, and then listen to `Target.attachedToTarget` and `Target.detachedFromTarget` events to manage the sessionId for targets.
+You can listen to `Target.attachedToTarget` and `Target.detachedFromTarget` events to manage the sessionId for targets, and listen to `Target.targetInfoChanged` event to update target info like url of a target.

-As shared worker will not be auto attached, to also interact with shared workers, call DevToolsProtocol method `Target.setDiscoverTargets`, and then call `Target.attachToTarget` for the shared worker target when `Target.targetCreated` event is received.

-To update target info like url of a target, listen to `Target.targetInfoChanged` event.
+There is also some nuance for DevToolsProtocol's target management.
+If you are interested in only top page and iframes from different origins on the page, it will be simple and straight forward.
+All related methods and events like 'Target.getTargets', `Target.attachToTarget`, and `Target.targetCreated` event work as expected.

+However, dedicated web workers are not returned from `'Target.getTargets'`, and you have to call DevToolsProtocol method `Target.setAutoAttach` to be able to attach to them.

+Shared worker is separate from any page or iframe target, and therefore will not be auto attached.
+You have to call `Target.attachToTarget` to attach to them.
+The shared workers are enumerated with 'Target.getTargets'.
+They are also discoverable, that is, you can call `Target.setDiscoverTargets` to receive `Target.targetCreated` event for them.

 # Examples

-The example below illustrates how to collect messages logged by console.log calls by JavaScipt code from various parts of the web page.
+The example below illustrates how to collect messages logged by console.log calls by JavaScipt code from various parts of the web page, including dedicated web worker.

 ## Win32 C++
 ```cpp